reinhart1010/nix/docs/en/common/pathchk.md

 ---
 # pathchk

-Check the validity and portability of one or more pathnames.
+Check the validity and portability of pathnames.
 More information: <https://www.gnu.org/software/coreutils/pathchk>.

 - Check pathnames for validity in the current system: